GluuFederation/erasmus/docs/final_report/01_introduction.md

 For example:
   * Who are you?
 What skills do you have?
 Are you authorized?
 What is your jurisdiction?
   For example:
-  *	Who are you?
-What skills do you have?
-Are you authorized?
-What is your jurisdiction?
   *	Is this first responder who they say they are?
   *	What is the first responder’s qualified to do? (hazmat tech, FF, EMT, LE, types and kinds of resources qualified to operate)
   *	How can the first responder be accounted for?